 You are now taking your first steps on a path of personal growth, learning, and discovery that will shape the rest of your life.
-Your decision to join the Honors College represents a bold first step down that path, as you will now be walking alongside the very best and brightest students on campus.
+Your decision to join the Honors College represents a bold first step down that path, as you will now be walking alongside the highest-achieving and most highly engaged students on campus, embracing our mission of challenging minds to change the world.

-Please consider the pages to follow as a road map to help you honor your dreams over the next four years.
+Please consider the pages to follow as a road map to help you succeed and flourish in the Honors College over the next four years.
 It will serve as a guide to the rich array of resources and opportunities available to you as an Auburn University Honors College student.
 It also describes the values that inform our work together as an academic community.